No winner yet in cliffhanger presidential election; Trump falsely asserts fraud and makes a claim of victory

 Biden’s campaign manager called Trump’s televised remarks “outrageous, unprecedented, and incorrect.”

-In a statement, Jen O’Malley Dillon described the Trump’s speech as “a naked effort to take away the democratic rights of American citizens.”
+In a statement, Jen O’Malley Dillon described Trump’s speech as “a naked effort to take away the democratic rights of American citizens.”
 She said it was not up to the president to make such a call.

 “The counting will not stop,” she wrote.
 “It will not stop until every duly cast vote is counted.
-Because that is what our laws — the laws that protect every Americans’ constitutional right to vote — require.”
+Because that is what our laws — the laws that protect every American’s constitutional right to vote — require.”

 O’Malley Dillon added that the Biden campaign has “legal teams standing by ready to deploy” if Trump seeks court intervention.

-Trump allies and opponents criticized the president’s pledge to challenge states still counting votes, and the president’s false claim that he’d already won the election.
+Trump allies and opponents criticized his pledge to challenge states still counting votes, as well as the president’s false claim that he had already won the election.

 Chris Christie, a former GOP governor of New Jersey and close Trump ally, said all outstanding votes must be counted.
 “All these votes have to be counted that are in now. … Tonight was not the time to make this argument,” he said on ABC News.
 “I disagree with what he did tonight.”